6 Best Car Wash Mitts of 2023

-Use one bucket for the soapy water, another bucket with clean and fresh water in for rinsing the mitt; dip the mitt in the soapy water, wash the panel, clean the mitt in the second bucket before going back to the soap.
+Use one bucket for the soapy water, another bucket with clean and fresh water in it for rinsing the mitt.
+Dip the mitt in the soapy water.
+Wash the panel.
+Then, clean the mitt in the second bucket before going back to the soap.
 Yes, it takes longer, but the results are worth it.

 Lambswool vs Microfiber

-A quality microfiber material may not be more softer than lambswool, but experts will tell you that it’s the equivalent of it.
-With the added capabilities of holding more water, being machine washable, and more importantly, cheaper … it begins to make sense as a wash mitt.
+A quality microfiber material may not be softer than lambswool, but experts will tell you that it’s the equivalent of it.
+It has added capabilities of holding more water.
+Plus, it’s machine washable and more importantly, cheaper.
+It begins to make sense as a wash mitt.

 The Best Car Wash Mitts

-With words like ‘extra plush’, ‘big, fat & plump’ you’d be expecting something like a big pillowy wash mitt, and that’s exactly what the Chemical Guys deliver … big, soft and pillowy like a plump marshmallow.
+With words like ‘extra plush’, ‘big, fat & plump’ you’d expect something like a big pillowy wash mitt.
+That’s exactly what the Chemical Guys deliver.
+It’s big, soft, and pillowy like a plump marshmallow.